The information on this page relates specifically to advance care planning laws in Tasmania. Find out how to create your plan in Tasmania.

 - values directive - a person can describe their more general views regarding their values and preferences for care

 An Advance Care Directive must be written in English and should include the person’s full name, date of birth, address, and be signed.
+In future, Tasmanian law will also allow for an oral or audio-visual recording of an Advance Care Directive.

 The Advance Care Directive must be witnessed by a person who is over 18 years old, is unrelated to the person making the directive, is not a known beneficiary in the person’s Will, and is not a paid personal carer.
 The witness must certify that the person completing the directive or making the appointment has decision-making capacity, and that they acted freely and voluntarily.